-With the exception of IFRS 10, 11, 12 and IAS 28, the Directors do not anticipate that the adoption of these standards and interpretations will have a material impact on the financial statements in the period of initial application and have decided not to adopt early.
+With the exception of IFRS 10, 11, 12 and IAS 28, the Directors of the Company do not anticipate that the adoption of these standards and interpretations will have a material impact on the financial statements in the period of initial application and have decided not to adopt early.

 IFRS 10 replaced IAS 27 in so far as it relates to consolidated financial statements.
 In October 2012 the IASB announced amendments to IFRS 10 and 12.
-These amendments define an Investment Entity and require a parent that is an investment entity to measure its investments, in particular, subsidiaries at fair value through profit or loss in accordance with IFRS 9 Financial Instruments.
-As currently drafted, it is expected that the Group will qualify as an Investment Entity.
-However, the Group has decided not to early adopt this standard.
+These amendments define an Investment Entity and require a parent that is an Investment Entity to measure its investments, in particular, subsidiaries at fair value through profit or loss in accordance with IFRS 9 Financial Instruments.
+As currently drafted, we expect that the Company will qualify as an Investment Entity.
+However, we have decided not to early adopt this standard.